esa/pagmo/doc/sphinx/examples/example2.rst

 .. image:: ../images/examples/ex2_mov_ba_fit.gif

-where it is visualized how, in the particular archipealgo considered, the optimization proceeds in a centripetal fashion, that is from the 'suburbs' to the center.
-This basically allows us to learn how highly connected nodes (the hubs) are always behind in this optimization process as they receive **too much information**.
+NOTE: see how, in the particular archipealgo considered, the optimization proceeds in a *centripetal* fashion, that is from the 'suburbs' to the center.
+This allows us to learn that highly connected nodes (the hubs) are always behind in the optimization process as, probably, they receive **too much information**.
 This is a characteristic of the Barabasi Albert topology.
-Other topologies have different information 'spread' modes.
+Other topologies have different dynamics.
 If, for example, we were to use an ageing_clusterd_ba topology the movie below would be produced ...

 .. image:: ../images/examples/ex2_mov_agba_rank.gif